 Collecting outcomes that relate to pain service structure and processes is important and relates to a number of outcome domains.
 For example, timely pain service interventions can help people to recover from episodes of ill health and ensure that people have a positive experience of care.
-For chronic pain services, research is clear that the health and wellbeing of people with pain deteriorate while they are waiting for treatment.9 This has led IASP to give specific recommendations for waiting times for people with pain.10
+For chronic pain services, research is clear that the health and wellbeing of people with pain deteriorate while they are waiting for treatment.
+This has led IASP to give specific recommendations for waiting times for people with pain.
+The people with pain and the people with pain.